Fitli/NN-from-scratch/README.md

 - do not shuffle testing data.
 It won't fit expected predictions.

 ## FAQ:
- - "Can I write in Python, please, please, pretty please?"
+ - "Can I write inp Python, please, please, pretty please?"
 	- no + it's too slow without matrix libs.
  - "Can I instead of the feed-forward implement a convolutional neural network?"